What You Should Know About Mpox (Monkeypox)

 In some cases, providers can obtain single-patient emergency use authorization from the FDA, and the CDC is also working to further expand access for pediatric patients.

 You also may have heard about a treatment called tecovirimat.
-This antiviral drug—which is approved only for smallpox—is considered investigational for monkeypox.
+This antiviral drug—which is approved only for smallpox—is considered investigational for mpox.
 That means there is reason to believe it may work in some cases, but there is no proof that it does.

 That said, tecovirimat is available in L.A.
 County, and providers are prescribing it only to patients who are eligible.
 Members of the public can't request this treatment or obtain it on their own at a pharmacy, hospital emergency department or clinic.

 That doesn't mean there's nothing you can do if you have milder symptoms, like irritation due to the rash.
-Your provider can offer treatments that are not specific to monkeypox but that may help, like prescription mouth rinses, stool softeners for those with rectal pain, or topical gels or creams.
+Your provider can offer treatments that are not specific to mpox but that may help, like prescription mouth rinses, stool softeners for those with rectal pain, or topical gels or creams.

 - World Health Organization (WHO)